SSH

 Here’s an overview of the process:

-- Generate a SSH keypair on your local machine
+- Generate an SSH keypair on your local machine

 - Connect using an SSH client or an editor which can work over SSH (like VSCode or Cursor)

-:::note SSH Keys are associated with your your account, not a particular Replit App.
-This means that you only need to add a public key once, after which you can connect to any Replit App you have access to. :::
+SSH keys are associated with your account, not a particular Replit App.
+This means that you only need to add a public key once, after which you can connect to any Replit App you have access to.

 Why use SSH?